Can Chronic fatigue syndrome and Myalgic encephalomyelitis be caused by cervical stenosis and cervical spine instability?

 Common symptoms shared by cervical neck instability patients and Myalgic encephalomyelitis and Chronic Fatigue Syndrome patients

-- People with vagus nerve compression and (ME/CFS) may suffer from lightheadedness, dizziness and fainting when they stand up.
+- People with vagus nerve compression and (ME/CFS) may suffer from lightheadedness, dizziness, and fainting when they stand up.
 This can be caused by a sudden drop in blood pressure.
 You may have the diagnosis of Orthostatic hypotension or postural hypotension.

 - People with vagus nerve compression and (ME/CFS) may suffer from Irritable bowel syndrome, problems with digestion, a loss of appetite, bloating, diarrhea, and constipation.
+Please see our article Cervical spine instability as a cause of your digestive disorders.

 - People with vagus nerve compression and Chronic Fatigue Syndrome may suffer from swallowing difficulties.
 Please see our article Swallowing Difficulty Cervicogenic Dysphagia for more information.